Koldar/crashc/CODESTYLE.md

-## CrashC Codestyle - Version 1.1 - January 2018
+## Codestyle

-In order to keep the CrashC project codebase as clean as possible
-we follow a set of conventions in the way we name types, variables
-and write code.
-Anyone willing to contribute to the framework **must**
-follow these rules.
+In order to keep the CrashC project codebase as clean as possible we follow a set of conventions in the way we name types, variables and write code.
+Anyone willing to contribute to the framework **must** follow these rules.

 ### General codestyle

 1. Identifiers are written using snake case: e.g `this_is_an_identifier`.
 No uppercase letters are admitted
-2. Pointer types are declared with the asterisk on the **right** side of the **type**, with no spaces: e.g `int* pointer` _SECTION UNDER CONSTRUCTION_
+2. Pointer types are declared with the asterisk on the **right** side of the **type**, with no spaces: e.g `int* pointer`
+_SECTION UNDER CONSTRUCTION_

 ### Type definitions